Day-by-day itinerary

 Day 1 Arrival in Reykjavik

-Afternoon Geysir & Gullfoss
+Afternoon Cercle d'Or : Þingvellir, Geysir & Gullfoss

 Evening Secret Lagoon